OctechSolutions/Aperture/ApertureStage3Report.md

              style="width:60%">
     </center>
     <figcaption style="text-align:center;">
-        ChatRooms Collection
+        Firestore DB Collection - chatRooms
     </figcaption>
 </figure>

-The above tree diagram depicts the chat collection stored in firebase which also has another sub-collection within, which contains the messages of the user.
+The above tree diagram depicts the **chatRooms** collection stored in firebase which also has another sub-collection within, which contains the messages of the user.